Kihyun11/MoonNet/README.md

 optimizer: SGD # (str) optimizer to use, choices=[SGD, Adam, Adamax, AdamW, NAdam, RAdam, RMSProp, auto]
 ```

-Gamma parameter setting for verifocal and focal loss - The default setting of gamma parameters for the verifocal loss and focal loss are 2.0 (verifocal) and 1.5 (focal).
+Focusing parameter (Gamma) value setting for verifocal and focal loss - The default setting of focusing parameter values for the verifocal loss and focal loss are 2.0 (verifocal) and 1.5 (focal).
 In this project these values are modifed to 5.0 and 4.5.
 Such modification can be made on the loss.py file under ultralytics/utils folders
 ```python
 class VarifocalLoss(nn.Module):
 ...